Tommertom/svelte-ionic-npm/README.md

 			precompress: false
 		})
 ```
-- Pages that use Ionic cannot be a SPA - so these routes need to have ssr disabled in their layout files.
+- Pages that use Ionic must be a SPA - so these routes need to have ssr disabled in their layout files.
 Kit example: `src/routes/+layout.ts` and add `export const ssr = false;`

 Integration of Ionic
 - npm i @ionic/core ionic-svelte